 To search across all fields:

 The “Quick Find” in the upper right corner of the navigation bar is a global search field.
-A search term keyed there will return results from across all fields in the database.
+A search term keyed there will return results from across all fields in the database, including the transcriptions.
 A search for “Lafayette,” for example, will return matches where Lafayette is an author or recipient of the letter, or mentioned in the summary field or in a publication title.